ITVS

 ITVS is funded by the Corporation for Public Broadcasting (CPB), and is based in San Francisco.

 ITVS has funded more than 1,400 films, with an eye on diversity and underrepresented audiences and filmmakers.
 The organization champions inclusion on the screen and behind the camera: Nearly 70% of ITVS funds go to diverse producers, 50% to women.

+In 2024, ITVS, in partnership with American University, NORC at the University of Chicago, and Columbia University, released a ground-breaking study entitled Ethical Responsibility and Impact in Documentary Filmmaking.

 History

-ITVS was established through legislation by the United States Congress in 1988, “to expand the diversity and innovativeness of programming available to public broadcasting,” and began funding new programming via production licensing agreements in 1990.
-From 2005-2010, it expanded its reach through the creation of the Global Perspectives Project, which facilitated the international exchange of documentary films made by independent producers.
+ITVS was established through legislation by the United States Congress in 1988, "to expand the diversity and innovativeness of programming available to public broadcasting," and began funding new programming via production licensing agreements in 1990.
+From 2005 to 2010, it expanded its reach through the creation of the Global Perspectives Project, which facilitated the international exchange of documentary films made by independent producers.
 In 2017, ITVS was named the recipient of a Peabody Institutional Award for its contributions to storytelling in television; the Peabody board of jurors cited "an accomplished range of work as rich as any broadcaster or funder," and in the same year the organization learned it was to receive the 2017 Emmy Governors Award chosen by the Television Academy Board of Governors, awarded during the Creative Arts Emmy Awards ceremony on Saturday, September 9, 2017.

 ITVS has discovered and nurtured prominent filmmakers, including one of the first films by Oscar-winning director Barry Jenkins, who made a film.